Joystream/helpdesk/testnets/constantinople/README.md

 ## Launch

-After the upgrade, all current roles, ie. `Storage Providers`, `Council Members` and `Curators` will be fired from their position.
+After the upgrade, all current roles, i.e. `Storage Providers`, `Council Members` and `Curators` will be fired from their position.

 -   A new set of initial role parameters will be set by Jsgenesis
 -   A new, initial council will be set by Jsgenesis